CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 # Cisco NSO interactive Quick Start

-Explore and experiment with NSO on Cisco Code Exchange, where you can easily run examples in a browser-based integrated development environment (IDE).
+Explore and experiment the world of NSO on Cisco Code Exchange, where you can dive right in and try out examples in a user-friendly browser-based integrated development environment (IDE).

-## Get Started
+But wait, there's more!
+You can also contribute your own examples and share them with everyone.
+The best part is, your peers can play with your examples without having to install anything.

+## How can I add my own example?

+1. Simply, submit your repo on <https://developer.cisco.com/codeexchange/submit/>
+2. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
+3. That's it!
+Now you can start exploring, playing, and sharing your awesome examples.
+Let the creativity flow!

+## Need an example?

 This short example will demostrate how you can setup a simulated network of Cisco-ios routers and how to manage these with NCS in Code Exchange Cloud IDE.
 NCS will talk Cisco CLI towards the routers.